MagicPoulp/vulkan_charts_flutter/README.md

 # Status

-Trying to find a way to combine flutter with vulker from a native app, using FLutter for most of the app.
+Update.
+It would be much simpler to simply do a hybrid composition and try it, and optimize it.

-See the choice of technique below.
-I will try a FlutterView, and I will use the pixel shader discard for the transparency.
-Doing this at a low level probably removes lots of overhead.
-Main reason for using a FlutterView: to transfer data between the Flutter code and the SurfaceView.
-It is simpler and faster within the same activity.
+Trying to find a way to combine Flutter with vulker from a native app, using Flutter for most of the app.

 # Why embed flutter and not embed native